T

 • Wear comfortable shoes for climbing the steps.

-• The Po Lin Monastery adjacent is also worth visiting.
+• The adjacent Po Lin Monastery offers vegetarian meals.

 3. Afternoon